aryan9600/cowin-notifier/README.md

 ## Contributing

 Please feel free to contribute.
 The tool is written purely in the Rust Programming Langauge.
 The code definitely needs some cleanup and refactoring, so please open a PR if you feel up for the task.
+If anyone can figure out how to daemonize this (at least on POSIX) without having to write a systemd file, please go ahead and implement it.